 The first tab you will see is called Form.
 You will first see the Standard Event Details, which show you every question hard-coded into the basic set of details requested from users.
 This section will also expose your campus's Additional Fields.
 Remember that additional fields for events are configured at the community/Admin level and are consistent across campus.

 To request information specific to your branch, click "Edit Custom Fields."
 This will take you into the Engage Form Builder.
-Within the event form builder, feel free to utilize any form questions or logic conditions to make sure you are collecting the information you need.
+Within the event form builder, utilize form questions and logic conditions to make sure you are collecting the information you need.
 When you are ready for these fields to be filled out, switch the fields from inactive to active to ensure data is being collected during the submission process.

 Adjusting Event Form Reviewers

 Switch to the Reviewers tab to manage the reviewers for your branch's event submission process.
 Any user added to the Reviewers list will automatically be given the ability view and comment on event submissions.
 These users will also receive notifications upon event submission.
-To add reviewers to the event form, click on the blue + icon on the right hand side of the screen.
+To add reviewers to the event form, click on the blue + icon.

 Search for the user by name.
 When you add a reviewer, you will also see an additional option to give the user the ability to "vote" on event submissions.
 If you give the user the right to vote, you are giving them the additional ability to give a "thumbs up" or "thumbs down" recommendation for the event.
 Keep in mind that reviewers do not get to make final decisions about the event form, but are there to provide additional feedback for administrators.